thedredhorseman/thebizzare/README.md

 ## License

-This project is licensed under the AGPL3.
+This project is licensed under AGPL3.

----

-Feel free to customize this README further to fit the specifics of your project, such as adding more detailed instructions or links to additional resources.